ultrafunkamsterdam/undetected-chromedriver/README.md

 ### still passing strong ###

-- use_subprocess now defaults to True. too many people don't understand multiprocessing and __name__ == '__main__, and after testing, it seems not to make a difference anymore in chrome 104+
+- use_subprocess now defaults to True. too many people don't understand multiprocessing and __name__ == '__main__, and after testing, it seems not to make a difference anymore in Chrome 104+

-- added no_sandbox, which defaults to True, and this without the annoying "you are using unsecure command line ..." bar.
+- added no_sandbox, which defaults to True, and this without the annoying "you are using unsecured command line ..." bar.

 - update [Docker image](https://hub.docker.com/r/ultrafunk/undetected-chromedriver). you can now vnc or rdp into your container to see the actual browser window